Sony WM-D6C Pro Walkman

 As befits a well made piece of equipment, it still works perfectly 24 years after it was built.
 I've used my walkman to transcribe old recordings onto the computer (the music behind this video, for instance) and also to make new recordings, such as the voiceover on this video.
 By using the walkman to do this, I could make the sound recordings in a room which didn't contain computers or their associated fan noise.

 To make mono voice recordings, I use a vocal microphone and the adaptor pictured.
-There is a small signal to noise ratio gain of 3 dB possible with any stereo record if both channels are used mono signals and the result added together on playback (these days, this step generally happens inside the computer).
+There is a small signal to noise ratio gain of 3 dB possible with any stereo recording equipment if both channels are used to make identical copies of a mono signal and the result is added together on playback (these days, this step generally happens inside the computer).

 The Pro Walkman never had a particularly long battery life because sound quality was optimized first.
 However, because modern NiMH cells have a much higher capacity than the NiCD cells that I used in it when it was new, the running time has actually improved markedly since it was new.
 Four cells at a time are loaded into a battery case.
 The resulting 6 V is a higher voltage than used for most modern electronics, but it wasn't enough at the time.
 For that reason, the circuitry includes a DC to DC converter to make a higher voltage for the electronics.

 My walkman's serial number is 165912.
 Components have late 1988 date codes and my walkman has both the earlier phenolic printed circuit board and the earlier (better, long lasting) amorphous head.

 The interior of the machine is packed with components, both electronic and mechanical.
 The large black rectangle in the centre of the photo is the motor, itself surprisingly large.
 Using Sony's "disc drive" principle, this drives the capstan at right angles.
 Speed accuracy and low wow and flutter are assured by quartz speed control of the transport.
 A lot of sophisticated features are packed into a small space.